JianliangMao-EN/JianliangMao-EN.github.io/_pages/about.md

 - 2018.08 - 2021.03   Nanjing Easton Automation Co., Ltd.   Robot Control Engineer

 # Latest Updates

-- 2023/11/20 Congratulations to team member Cao Zhongkun on the acceptance of his paper in IEEE-TEC!
+- <div style="text-align: justify;"> 2023/11/20 Congratulations to team member Cao Zhongkun on the acceptance of his paper in IEEE-TEC! </div>
-- 2023/11/20 Congratulations to Dr. Han Linyan, a collaborative team member, on the successful acceptance of her paper in IEEE-TIE!
+- <div style="text-align: justify;"> 2023/11/20 Congratulations to Dr. Han Linyan, a collaborative team member, on the successful acceptance of her paper in IEEE-TIE! </div>
-- 2023/09/20 Congratulations on the team's collaborative paper winning the Best Paper Award at the ICAC International Conference!
+- <div style="text-align: justify;"> 2023/09/20 Congratulations on the team's collaborative paper winning the Best Paper Award at the ICAC International Conference! </div>